 Where are we staying?

 It’s not easy to find accommodations that will house 13 people and a mix of couples and singles that all have different preferences and budgets – but I think we did pretty well!
 We’re staying in one of those mountain villas with a great view, a pool, cool Italian design and it fits both our room requirements and finances.
 He’s a few pics of our lodging for the Napoli, Italy trip:

 What are we going to do there?

 With the makings for a great week on the table, we set out to fill our 5 nights and 6 days with memorable experiences.
 Sure, there will be poolside cocktails and the weather looks dry and warm – but the consensus seemed to be that we needed to get on a boat and we had to visit the ruins of Pompeii.

-With this in mind I began researching and found a company with 5 stars on Yelp, excellent reviews on various travel sites and a damn simple name – Italy Limousine.
-Their website is almost overwhelming with so many options, but I quickly found that they offered what we were looking for and one of their agents customized two days of excursions for us.
+With this in mind I began researching.
+I found a company with 5 stars on Yelp, excellent reviews on various travel sites and a damn simple name – Italy Limousine.
+Their website is almost overwhelming with so many options.
+I quickly found that they offered what we were looking.
+A phone call later, one of their agents customized two days of excursions for us.